vcsk02/VisionAI/report/report.md

 ### 5.4 Ablation Studies

 We perform several ablation experiments to quantify the impact of key design choices.
-A representative summary:
+A representative summary is:

-Without augmentation vs with augmentation:
+Without augmentation vs. with augmentation:

-Without augmentation: lower validation and test accuracy, stronger overfitting.
+Without augmentation: lower validation and test accuracy, stronger overfitting (training accuracy much higher than validation accuracy).

-With augmentation: improved validation and test metrics, smoother learning curves.
+With augmentation: improved validation and test metrics, smoother learning curves, and reduced overfitting.

-Pretrained vs from scratch:
+Pretrained vs. from scratch:

-Pretrained ResNet-18: best test accuracy (~84%) and F1 (~0.84).
+Pretrained ResNet-18: best test accuracy (~84%) and F1-score (~0.84).

-Training from scratch: noticeably lower performance, slower convergence.
+Training from scratch: noticeably lower performance and slower convergence within 20 epochs.

 Learning rate variations:

+1×10−2
+1×10
+−2
-1e-2: unstable training, validation loss oscillates.
+: unstable training, validation loss oscillates.

+1×10−3
+1×10
+−3
-1e-3: best performance and convergence speed.
+: best performance and convergence speed.

+1×10−4
+1×10
+−4
-1e-4: stable but underfits within 20 epochs.
+: stable but underfits within 20 epochs.

 These ablations confirm that data augmentation, pretraining, and a reasonable learning rate are all important for good performance on this dataset.

-## 6. Conclusion
+## 6. Conclusion and Future Work

 In this project we implemented VisionAI, an end-to-end image classification system that spans: